smu4242/Microphone-Visualizer/README.md

 In a browser like Chrome, you can set the used microphone to your preferred device.

 In obs studio, you have NO option to select a microphone.
 The only workaround I found for this is to disable all other microphones in windows settings.
 Then restart obs.
+It should then pick up the correct microphone.

+I stumbled upon this because my secondary mic has much worse quality.
+It looked like this

 # Credits